Testimonies / Engineers: James C. Rakestraw, PE, CFM

 As I studied the other views of creation, I was surprised to find a deep hostility to the literal view of creation expressed by some evangelical Christians.
 Some expressed the opinion that the literal view of creation is an obstacle to unbelievers coming to faith in Christ.
 Some evangelical Christians have compared the church’s historic view of creation with the Galatians’ error and Gnosticism.

-The recently published report by the PCA has been a stabilizing influence in the creation discussion.
+The 2001 published report by the PCA has been a helpful contribution to the creation discussion.
 It reflects a temperate tone and scholarly research that is missing in much of the creation discussion.
 These documents are a solid foundation for studying the various views of creation and deserve to be circulated the widest extent possible.

 Jim Rakestraw is a licensed Professional Engineering (PE) and a Certified Floodplain Manager (CFM).
 Jim works in stormwater management and floodplain management.
 He has served as a director and as president of the Virginia Floodplain Management Association (VFMA).